 We'll work with you to repay your balance over a reasonable period, at an amount that's affordable for you – this may involve us having to suspend your credit facility.
 If this happens you won't be able to shop on your Pay Simply Be account.

 What if I can’t afford to increase my payments right now?

 We appreciate that you may not be able to increase your payments right now – but it's important that you continue to pay at least the minimum payment, to keep your account up to date and avoid charges.
 If things change for the better, even paying a small amount more every 28 days (or making a one-off payment, if you can) could make a difference.

-If you need some help budgeting, there are budget tools available online.
-For an example, visit:
+If you need some help budgeting, there are budget tools available.

-Can I continue to use my credit account?
+Can I continue to use my Pay Simply Be account?

 Yes.
-Unless we've contacted you to advise otherwise, you can continue to shop with us and use your credit account.
+Unless we've contacted you to advise otherwise, you can continue to shop with us and use your Pay Simply Be account.

 However, we'll continue to review your account, and if your position remains unchanged in the 18 months after we first notified you that your account was in Persistent Debt, we may have to suspend your credit facility.